-Antibiotics – see antimicrobial section for more detail
+Antibiotics – see antimicrobial prescribing for more detail

-NSAIDs – should generally be avoided in significant renal impairment, though in mild/moderate CKD they can be used after discussion and with monitoring if alternatives are much less effective.
-Avoidance is not essential for dialysis patients but risk of GI bleeding is probably already increased in ESRD.
+NSAIDs – Should generally be avoided in significant renal impairment, though in mild/moderate CKD they can be used after discussion and with monitoring if alternatives are much less effective.
+Avoidance is not essential for dialysis patients but risk of GI bleeding is probably already increased in ESRD and so caution is advised.
+Use of NSAIDs for prolonged periods may irreversibly reduce native urine output for patients on haemo- or peritoneal dialysis, and this may have long term implications for their fluid balance.

-Opiates – the effects of almost all except for fentanyl are very much prolonged in renal failure.
+Opiates – The effects of almost all except for fentanyl are very much prolonged in renal failure.
 There is great potential for active metabolites to accumulate.
 These can have significant adverse effects.
+It is recommended to avoid modified-release preparations, opting instead for low dose immediate-release drugs with careful monitoring for adverse effects.

-Heparin – low molecular weight heparins are renally excreted and should be used with caution in patients with CKD stages 4-5 or AKI.
-There is increased risk of bleeding and monitoring of anti-Xa activity shoudl be considered.
+Heparin – LMWHs are renally excreted and should be used with caution in patients with CKD stages 4-5 or AKI.
+There is increased risk of bleeding and monitoring of anti-Xa activity should be considered.
 Unfractionated herapin is advised by some for patients with EGFR<25ml/min.
-Dose reduction of LMW Herapins in patients with renal impairment is required, if used.
+Dose reduction of LMWH in patients with renal impairment is required, if used.
+Please see anticoagulation or VTE prophylaxis pages for more information.

 - Renal Drugs A-Z